-50 Beyond-Pretty Natural Hairstyles to Try This Winter
+60 Gorgeous Natural Hairstyles to Try This Winter

-Hairstyle ideas are never in short supply (thanks YouTube), but we’re admittedly lazy when it comes to trying new looks.
-On most days, especially during the winter season, it’s much easier to throw on a hat instead of attempting a twist-out.
-So we get settled into a hair rut that becomes hard to escape.
+Hairstyle ideas are never in short supply (thanks, YouTube), but we’re admittedly lazy when it comes to trying new looks.
+On most days, especially during the winter season, it’s much easier to throw on a wrap instead of attempting a twist-out.
+So, we settle into a hair rut that becomes hard to escape.

-The natural hair community is particularly over-saturated with tutorials and how-to’s, and although we love the never-ending inspo, it can feel overwhelming at the same time.
-So, in an attempt to save you some time and frustration, we’ve gathered 50 looks that cover the gamut of texture and length.
+The natural hair community is particularly oversaturated with tutorials and how-to’s, and although we love the never-ending inspo, it can feel overwhelming at the same time.
+So, in an attempt to save you some time and frustration, we’ve gathered looks that cover the gamut of texture and length.
 Better yet, you won’t need a flat iron or blow dryer to pull any of these off.

-Whether you have a teeny weeny afro, wash and go curls or simply want a cute protective style, we’re sure you’ll screenshot at least one to try later.
-Take your pick ahead!
+Whether you want large an in charge hair, have a teeny weeny afro, wash-and-go curls or simply want a cute, protective style, we guarantee you’ll screenshot at least one to try later.
+Take your pick, ahead!

 Jumbo Twists